skibradshaw/laravel-cookie-consent/SECURITY.md

 - Use Composer to manage dependencies securely.
 - Follow Laravel's security best practices.

-We appreciate your help in making Laravel Toaster Magic more secure! 🔒
+We appreciate your help in making Laravel Cookie Consent more secure! 🔒